Bathroom bill: Washington

 In early 2015, SB 6548, which would prevent transgender individuals from using the bathroom associated with the gender with which they identify, was introduced in the senate but failed to pass.
 In December 2015, Washington State's Human Rights Commission enacted a rule that allowed transgender individuals to use bathrooms conforming with their gender identities.
 Early in 2016, a bill to overturn the ruling (SB 6443) was voted on in the state Senate, and defeated by a margin of 25–24.
 An attempt to put a state voter initiative on the November 2016 ballot, I-1515, failed to reach the number of signatures necessary to appear on the ballot.
 On December 5, 2016, a new bill, HB 1011, was pre-filed in the Washington State House.
 This bill would prevent transgender individuals from using a bathroom of their gender identity unless they have had sex-reassignment surgery, and would prevent local municipalities from enacting ordinances contradicting the directive.

 Wisconsin

 In November 2015, Wisconsin held a hearing on a bathroom bill to require public schoolchildren to use facilities that match the sex they were assigned at birth.
 According to critics, the bill would also violate the federal government's Office for Civil Rights's 2014 statement that federal nondiscrimination law covered gender identity.
 The following month, the bill was revised to allow public schools to offer gender-neutral bathrooms.

+United Kingdom

+On 25 April 2025 the Equality and Human Rights Commission (EHRC) released interim guidance following the For Women Scotland Ltd v The Scottish Ministers Supreme Court ruling.
+The guidance declared trans women to be "biological men" and trans men to be "biological women".
+The guidance applied to any school, workplace, sporting body, publicly accessible service (such as restaurants, shops, hospitals, or shelters), and any association of 25 people or more.
+The guidance stated that while trans women and trans men should be barred from facilities, including bathrooms, matching their gender, they can also be restricted from facilities matching their sex, and that only providing mixed-sex facilities could constitute discrimination against women.
+It did, however, say that trans people should not be left without any facilities to use.

+The EHRC interim guidance was described by transgender campaigners as a "bigoted attempt to segregate trans people in public spaces", with campaign groups warning about forced outing and harmful effects on trans lives, and stating it could be in violation of the European Convention on Human Rights.